roberthartmann/widgets_for_BAR/README.md

 Enhance your gaming experience with the new top bar widget for BAR (Battlefield: Advanced Robotics)!
 This widget offers a streamlined and informative interface, providing critical insights during gameplay.

 ## Features
-- **Efficiency Indicator**: Easily understand your resource utilization with a color-coded system.
+- **Efficiency Indicator**: Easily understand your build power resource utilization with a color-coded system.
 - **Time You Are Behind Calculation**: Instantly know how efficiently you're using your build power (BP).

 ## Installation Guide